Buckeyes to discover 2023 bowl game, playoff ranking soon

-COLUMBUS, Ohio (WCMH) — The Ohio State Buckeyes will discover on Sunday afternoon which bowl game they will make after its College Football Playoff hopes were dashed on Saturday.
+COLUMBUS, Ohio (WCMH) — The Ohio State Buckeyes will discover on Sunday afternoon which bowl game they will make after not being selected for the College Football Playoff.

-The CFP selection show will take place at noon Sunday where the committee’s final rankings will show which four teams will have the opportunity to play for college football’s national title.
-It is the final year that only four teams will play in the CFP before its expansion to 12 teams in 2024.

-The committee will have its most difficult decisions its ever had to make with six teams that have legitimate cases to be invited to a semifinal.

-Michigan and Washington look like the safest locks to make the playoff and be the top two seeds.
-FSU, Alabama, Texas, and Georgia are poised to occupy the last two spots with each having strong cases to be put in.
-Florida State finished 13-0, Alabama won the SEC, Texas won the Big 12 and beat Alabama in Sept., and Georgia’s only loss was to Alabama with a strong schedule throughout.
+Results in Saturday’s conference championship games left OSU out of making its second straight CFP appearance.
+Ohio State’s path to the playoff was shutdown after the Alabama Crimson Tide upset Georgia 27-24 to win the SEC championship and snap the Bulldogs 29-game winning streak.

+Of these four teams, two will be in the Big Ten next year (Michigan and Washington) and the other two will be in the SEC (Texas and Alabama).

+History was made with the selection of Big 12 champions Texas and SEC champions Alabama with No. 5 Florida State, who won the ACC and finished with a 13-0 record, becoming the first unbeaten team from a Power Five conference to not make the CFP.
+Two-time defending national champions Georgia came in at No. 6 and become the first team to be ranked No. 1 going into Championship Saturday to not make it.

-The playoff semifinals will be played on Jan.
-1 at the Rose Bowl in Pasadena and the Sugar Bowl in New Orleans.
-The semifinal winners will play in the national championship game on Jan.
+Both playoff semifinals will be played on Jan.
+1. The semifinal winners will play in the national championship game on Jan.
 8 in Houston.

+Ohio State dropped one place in the Associated Press poll to No. 7 with rivals Michigan taking the top spot away from Georgia, who dropped to No. 6.
+The AP poll’s top four is Michigan, Washington, Texas, and Florida State.
+Alabama came in at No. 5 with Oregon dropping to No. 8.

 2023 College Football Playoff